Whilst it is undeniably more legendary to wing it when entering an unknown land, buying a sim card is one thing worth compromising on.

 Best Sim Card Providers in Italy

-OneSim are a Boston-based sim provider who have been specialising in traveler-friendly international sim packages for some time now.
-Whilst they don’t offer a specialised Greece sim card, they do have a different array of International Sim Cards that will work in many different countries including Italy.
+OneSim is a Boston-based sim provider that specialises in traveller-friendly international sim packages for some time now.
+Whilst they don’t offer a specialised Italian sim card, they do have a different array of International Sim Cards that will work in many different countries including Italy.

-This is a great option for regular travelers who visit a number of different countries or simply make repeat visits to the same country.
+This is a great option for regular travellers who visit a number of different countries or simply make repeat visits to the same country.

 If your phone is e-Sim compatible, then check out the OneSimCard eSim World package.
 That way, you can find out more about e-sims and how they work.